gdude2002/markdown-cms/README.md

 To reload the server, simply go to the following URL: `http://domain:port/blog/reload/password`, replacing "password" with the password you supplied in the configuration above.

+**Note:** You no longer actually have to do this.
+The CMS will watch all the files for changes and reload them automatically.